dfrnt-labs/terminusdb-docs-static/src/app/docs/access-control-with-javascript/page.md

 ##### accessControl.removeUserFromOrg(userId, \[orgName\]) ⇒ `Promise`

-\-- TerminusCMS API -- Remove an user from an organization, only an admin user can remove an user from an organization
+\-- TerminusDB API -- Remove an user from an organization, only an admin user can remove an user from an organization

 **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.